Once you've built a driver or built a plugin for Appium,

 README.md and keep it in the root of your project's repository.

-However, this can involve a lot of duplication of effort, especially when documenting things like
+However, this can involve a lot of effort.

-The Appium project has built tools to do all these things, and we've packaged up these tools so our ecosystem developers building drivers and plugins can also use them.
+The Appium project has built tools to help with this, and we've packaged up these tools so our ecosystem developers building drivers and plugins can also use them.
 The best way to get going with these tools is probably to look at an existing Appium driver repo to see how it's done, for example the XCUITest driver repo.
 But this guide will outline the basic approach.

 Appium settled on MkDocs as a Markdown-based documentation site generator.
 It uses a Python toolchain (and not Node.js), but it turned out to be the best option for our purposes.
 You can adjust this, but by default Appium's utilities also assume that you'll be using the mkdocs-material theme/extension for MkDocs.